Canada war on Iran: Carney backs strikes he admits violate international law, refuses to rule out military involvement, and calls it regret.

 Canadian Armed Forces personnel assigned to U.S. exchange programs have been moved to “other duties” outside the Iran campaign — a maneuver that creates technical separation from the offensive operation while maintaining personnel integration within U.S. command structures.
 These are not abstractions.
 These are the material consequences of a conflict Canada claims to oppose but refuses to exit.

+The Canadian public is split, but the ruling class is not.
+Anti-war activists have mobilized across major cities, drawing direct parallels to the 2003 Iraq War protests.
+The NDP’s Alexandre Boulerice condemned the government for “blindly supporting this dangerous venture by Israel and Donald Trump’s administration.”
 Liberal MP Will Greaves broke with his own caucus to call for consistency and restraint.
-Conservative foreign affairs critic Michael Chong attacked Carney’s position as “utterly incoherent” — not because it supports war, but because it does so without full-throated imperial commitment.
+Conservative foreign affairs critic Michael Chong attacked Carney’s position as “utterly incoherent.”
 The criticism from the right is that Carney is not hawkish enough.
 The criticism from the left is that he is complicit in war crimes.
 Both are correct.

 Canada’s Imperial Doublespeak on Iran

-This dynamic is not unique to the Iran crisis.
+The playbook is consistent: publicly criticize American unilateralism to maintain domestic legitimacy, privately support American objectives to maintain alliance credibility, and deploy technical language to obscure direct participation.
 Canada’s foreign interference narrative and its weaponized diaspora strategy follow the same pattern: invoke the rules-based international order while subordinating Canadian sovereignty to U.S. strategic interests.
 The rhetorical commitment to peace and law functions as legitimation for participation in imperial projects.
-Carney’s statements on Iran are the most recent iteration of this long-standing contradiction.

 Illegal War, Canadian Backing, No Accountability